SushantChhetry/llm-trading-bot/deepseek-experiment/docs/guides/deployment/risk-service-deployment.md

 ## Migration Path

-You can start with Option B and migrate to Option A later if needed:
+If you're currently using Option B (combined) and want to migrate to Option A (separate service):

-1. Create the new risk service
+1. Create the new risk service with **Railpack** builder
+2. Service Name: `risk-service`
+3. Root Directory: `deepseek-experiment`
+4. Railway auto-detects `services/railway.json`
-2. Update `RISK_SERVICE_URL` to point to the new service
+5. Update `RISK_SERVICE_URL` in Trading Bot service to: `http://risk-service.railway.internal:8003`
-3. Remove the startup script from trading bot
+6. Remove the startup script from trading bot (if using combined approach)
-4. Revert to original `railway.json`
+7. Update trading bot `railway.json` to use standalone start command: `python -m src.main`

 The risk client is designed to handle both scenarios gracefully.

+## Builder Configuration

+Both services use **Railpack** (Railway's default builder) which:
+- ✅ Auto-detects Python projects
+- ✅ Uses `requirements.txt` automatically
+- ✅ No Dockerfile needed
+- ✅ Eliminates Dockerfile path configuration issues